pmc93/edcrop/README.md

 flow through the soil profile as flow through two linear reservoirs using daily time steps.
 However, it can simulate macro-pore drainage, which the original Evacrop cannot.
 The second alternative simulates flow through the soil profile as flow through four linear or nonlinear reservoirs using daily or sub-daily time steps.
-For nonlinear reservoirs, edcrop uses Mualem – van Genuchten like functions.
+For nonlinear reservoirs, edcrop.py uses Mualem – van Genuchten like functions.
 It also simulates gravity driven macro-pore flow as well as surface runoff.

 As input, given in text files, edcrop requires daily temperature, precipitation, and reference evapotranspiration.
 It also requires information about combination(s) of soil type and vegetation type to simulate.
 One can choose between seven default soil types and fifteen default vegetation types, or one can manually input information for other types of soil or vegetation.
-In a single model run, edcrop can loop through lists of climate files, soils, and vegetation.
+In a single model run, edcrop.py can loop through lists of climate files, soils, and vegetation.

+Edcrop can be imported and used in own script, or it can be executed from the command line as a script.